AnggaR96s/Reforestation/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Why do trees seem suspicious on sunny days?
+Dunno, they're just a bit shady.